 We collect information about you or the devices you use from the following sources:

-- When you view our website;
+- When you view our websites or mobile applications;

 - When you provide information to us when requesting information from us;